dimakura/ka/README.md

-# KA: write georgian sofwate with ruby
+# KA: write georgian softwate with ruby

 There are number of occasions when you deal with uncommon situations in georgian software.
 Those are: